-The configuration of the host address map for all 1+ North America calls is shown in Figure 28.
+The configuration of the host address map for all 1 plus 10-digit North American calls is shown in Figure 28.

 - Access the Add Host Address Map screen by selecting the Hosts link in the left pane of the Administration web interface and then clicking on the Map link associated with the appropriate host (e.g., k2.devcon.com).
-The List Host Address Map screen is displayed. - From this screen, click the Add Map In New Group link to display the Add Host Address Map screen shown in Figure 28.
+The List Host Address Map screen is displayed. - From this screen, click the Add Map In New Group link to display the Add Host Address Map screen shown in Figure 28. - Enter a descriptive name for the map, such as "PAETEC_1Plus10". - Specify an appropriate pattern for the call type.
+In this example, the pattern used for North American calls is "^sip:1[0-9]{10}". - Leave the Replace URI checkbox selected. - Click the Add button.